 After her life as a light vessel, she was used as floating accommodation for Greek guest workers until 1968 and later became a clubhouse for the sailing association ‘Möltenorter Seglerkameradschaft’ at Heikendorf, approximately 10 km away from Kiel, Germany.

 In May 1986 she was sold back to her home of the Netherlands and shipped to a harbour in Leeuwarden.
 In 1991 Gert Ritzema & Ted van Broeckhuijzen found the still beautiful and strong hull of the ship and restored her to the beautiful 2 masted-schooner that she is today.
 With accommodation for 20 passengers, 5 crew members and a worldwide certification, she was ready to go back to sea.
-After renaming the ship, Noorderlicht // Reade Swan the ship entered service as an expedition cruise vessel.
+After renaming the ship Noorderlicht, she entered service as an expedition cruise vessel.

-In 2015 the lack of sea ice in the fjord made this Noorderlicht // Reade Swan’s final season as an ice hotel and she was put up for sale once more.
+In 2015 the lack of sea ice in the fjord made this Noorderlicht’s final season as an ice hotel and she was put up for sale once more.
 Sea loving couple Floris de Waard and Mariëlle van Twillert purchased Noorderlicht in 2017 and began once again to offer expeditions in Svalbard from April until October with whale and northern light safaris in Northern Norway during the winter.

 With a friendly and professional crew, you couldn't be in safer handsRead Noorderlicht's Crew's Adventure Logs